SwissTPH/healthiar/README.md

 # INSTALL THE *healthiar* R PACKAGE FROM GITHUB
+We recommend to frequently install the newest *healthiar* version.

 ## Installation from CRAN:
 Click on the *Packages* tab in RStudio and in *Install*.
 From CRAN, search *healthiar* and click on *Install* keeping *Install dependencies* activated.